AMWA-TV/bcp-003/best-practice-secure-comms.md

-# AMWA BCP-003-01: Securing communications in NMOS APIs
+# AMWA BCP-003-01: Securing Communications in NMOS Systems
 {:.no_toc}

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above